-When a shopkeeper is found hanging from a lamppost the same even three strangers ride into Velardi, Sheriff Ringo suspects that the two are not coincidence.
-He learns that the murdered man, his son and his partner were participants in Wyoming Johnson County War, as were the saddle tramps - all of whom have vengeance on their minds.
+When a shopkeeper is found hanging from a lamppost the same night three strangers ride into Velardi, Sheriff Ringo suspects that it is not just coincidence.
+He learns that the murdered man, his son and his partner were participants in Wyoming's Johnson County War, as were the saddle tramps - all of whom have vengeance on their minds.
 Without hard evidence to back his suspicions, Ringo is powerless to prevent the deadly game of cat-and-mouse that is being played on the town's streets during the hours just before dawn.
 Written by

 Did You Know?